smart-data-models/dataModel.Agrifood/AgriProductType/doc/new_spec_EN-US.md

 ## List of properties

-- `agroVocConcept`:   - `alternateName`: An alternative name for this item  - `category`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `agroVocConcept`: Reference to the agrovoc term associated with this item  - `alternateName`: An alternative name for this item  - `category`: Category of the product.
+Enum:'fertiliser, cropNutrition, cropProtection, cropVariety, harvestCommodity'.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAgriProductTypeChildren`:   - `hasAgriProductTypeParent`:   - `id`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource`: List of IDs the current entity may have in external applications  - `root`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `hasAgriProductTypeChildren`: Reference to child product types i.e. immediately below this entity in the hierarchy  - `hasAgriProductTypeParent`: Reference to the parent product type i.e. immediately above the entity in the hierarchy.  - `id`: Unique identifier of the entity  - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relatedSource`: List of IDs the current entity may have in external applications  - `root`: A logical indicator that this product is the root of an AgriProductType hierarchy.
+Logical true indicates it is the root.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type: It has to be AgriProductType
 Required properties
-- `id`  - `name`  - `root`  - `type`  ## Data Model description of properties
+- `id`  - `name`  - `root`  - `type`
+This entity is primarily associated with the agricultural vertical and related IoT applications.
+The AgriProductType includes a hierarchical structure that allows product types to be grouped in a flexible way.
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml